How Do We Perform In Everyday Life?

 Robert Downey Jr. from Tropic Thunder

-In stressful moments, lying to yourself (the actor)—and in turn those around you (the audience)—becomes second nature as it facilitates social survival.
-This is painfully obvious (literally for introverts) in social interactions that lead to first impressions, such as job interviews, first dates, presentations, or meeting new people.
+In other words, when you’re stressed, lying to yourself (the actor)—and in turn those around you (the audience)—becomes second nature as it facilitates social survival.
+This is painfully obvious in social interactions that lead to first impressions, such as job interviews, first dates, presentations, or meeting new people.

 The problem is that “deception” is a loaded word.
 As is “self-deception.”